-Val Loumber brings over 21 years of singular legal experience to his cases.
+Val Loumber brings over 23 years of singular legal experience

 Val is grateful to have had the opportunity to work as staff attorney at the United States Bankruptcy Court for the Eastern District of California, Sacramento Division, with judges Jane McKeag (ret.), Michael S. McManus (ret.), and Fredrick Clement.
 For nearly 16 years Val worked on numerous disputes brought before the court, preparing over 25,000 written dispositions, including thousands of dispositions in complex bankruptcy and business disputes.
 Val also worked as staff attorney with the Ninth Circuit Court of Appeals BAP for several years, while Judge McManus served on that court.
 For 10 years, while at the Bankruptcy Court, Val also taught bankruptcy law and practice to dozens of law students interning at the court.

 From both his work at the federal judiciary and in private practice, Val has extensive experience in appeals, bankruptcy litigation, business litigation, complex federal civil procedure and litigation, creditor rights, insolvency, fraud, fraudulent conveyances, and other intentional torts.
 In addition, Val regularly advises fellow attorneys on complex litigation cases.
 Although Val does not generally practice consumer bankruptcy, he has intimate understanding of consumer bankruptcy law and practice from his experience while working at the federal judiciary.
-From 2002 until 2005, when Val worked as an attorney at Wendel Rosen LLP (formerly Wendel, Rosen, Black & Dean, LLP), he also gained substantial experience representing bankruptcy trustees in various proceedings.
+From 2002 until 2005, when Val worked as an attorney at Wendel, Rosen, Black & Dean, LLP (now FENNEMORE), he also gained substantial experience representing bankruptcy trustees in various proceedings.

 Today, Val’s practice focuses on difficult litigation cases, business disputes, fraud, fraudulent conveyances, and asset protection.